Modern email marketing and communication depend on email authentication in great part.

 If you’re in a large organization, your IT team likely manages these settings.
 Ask them for the DKIM selector information for your domain.

-Gmail DKIM Selector
+Gmail DKIM selector

 Gmail typically uses a selector that starts with “google” followed by a string of characters.
 For example: